eigenfoo/old-eigenfoo.github.io/_posts/2020-07-26-floating-point-deep-learning.md

 and of course the [latest revision of the IEEE standard 754](https://ieeexplore.ieee.org/document/8766229) itself.

-FP32 and FP64 are widely supported by software (C/C++, PyTorch, TensorFlow) and hardware (x86 CPUs and most NVIDIA/AMD GPUs).
+FP32 and FP64 are widely supported by both software (C/C++, PyTorch, TensorFlow) and hardware (x86 CPUs and most NVIDIA/AMD GPUs).

 FP16, on the other hand, is not as widely supported in software (you need to use [a special library](http://half.sourceforge.net/) to use them in C/C++).
 However, since